zhangce/zhangce.github.io/index.md

 <img align="right" src="./assets/imgs/ce_2022.png" width="150px" style="margin:10px 10px"/>

-I am an Assistant Professor in Computer Science at ETH Zurich (since 2016).
+I am an Associate Professor in Computer Science at ETH Zurich.
 The goal of my research is to make machine learning techniques widely accessible—while being cost-efficient and trustworthy—to everyone who wants to use them to make our world a better place.

 Before ETH, I finished my PhD at the University of Wisconsin-Madison and spent another year as a postdoctoral researcher at Stanford, both advised by [Chris Ré](https://cs.stanford.edu/~chrismre/).
 I did my undergraduate study at Peking University, advised by [Bin Cui](https://cuibinpku.github.io/).